 Here’s What Happened

-- All quiet on the precious-metals front this month, as our Global Precious Metals MMI held pat from May to June at a reading of 84.
+- All quiet on the precious-metals front this month, as our Global Precious Metals MMI stood pat from May to June at a reading of 84.

 - Interestingly, gold has been getting hot as of late.
 More on that below.

 - Although the Global Precious Metals MMI did not reflect it in the May-to-June time period, the U.S. gold price increase after June 1 has turned some heads.
 As my colleague and new MetalMiner Editor Fouad Egbaria reported earlier this week, “gold neared its year-to-date high on Tuesday,” according to Reuters.
 “The rise comes in a climate of political uncertainty, with an election in the United Kingdom, former FBI Director James Comey’s testimony before the Senate Intelligence Committee on Thursday and a European Central Bank meeting this week,” Egbaria noted.

 - Back to platinum.
 As a reflection of the metal’s dawdling short-term pricing, South African producer Lonmin has been struggling.
 Reuters reported earlier this week that the company is “pulling every lever to try to restore confidence in its ailing business, including reopening a major shaft and expanding its biggest operation,” according to Lonmin’s CEO.
 Low prices and skyrocketing costs have reportedly conspired to present the company with a cash problem over the past near-decade.